-- Use iClicker or polling software to do in-class polling.
-Please note that there is a cost to students for iClickers.
+- Use a polling software such as iClicker or Poll Everywhere to do in-class polling.
+Please note that there is a cost to students for iClicker.

 If there is a truly compelling, unavoidable reason to have private student information in a file, do not load that file into your course shell.

 Instead, consider putting it on Google Drive, share with only the individuals who need access, and then link to that file.

 If the entire class needs to access the file, consider setting up a course-based Google Group for the class, and sharing the file with the Google Group.
 You could then link to the file from your course shell.
 If the course content is copied in the future, the link will remain, but it will not work for anyone who is not in that Google Group.

 In the past, it was acceptable to do things such as post a list of grades or a sign-up sheet for in-class presentation times on your office door, or placed at the front of the classroom.

 This is no longer permitted, so you need to use other ways to communicate this information.
 D2L Brightspace provides a number of tools that can be used to perform similar tasks.